Foreign entrepreneurs in Indonesia can apply for a business visa. What are the precise activities you can engage in?

 The visa enables up to 60 days of stay with each arrival.
 The key benefit is that you can use the same visa unlimited times to arrive in the country.
-You do not have to extend the business visa at immigration as you would for visa on arrival or the social visa.
+You do not have to extend the business visa at immigration as you would for a visa on arrival or a social visa.

 Business Visa Sponsorship

 All business visas must be sponsored by a legal entity registered in Indonesia.
 Foreign and locally owned companies, as well as representative offices, can act as sponsor.
 As mentioned before, this visa forbids any employment.
 You are not allowed to get paid in Indonesia.

 Requirements for a Business Visa in Indonesia

 To receive a business visa in Indonesia with sponsorship by an agent, you need to provide the following information:

 - Bank statement showing at least US$1,500 (Rp20,930,684.3) on the account (must be a foreign account)